 At MIKRA, ancient texts merge with innovative technologies.

 "MIKRA" (מִקְרָא, cf. Neh.
 8:8) is the Hebrew word referring to Scripture, its reading, as well as to its correct interpretation and application.
 MIKRA also stands for the Manuscript Institute for Knowledge, Research, and Application.
-As a research laboratory, we specialize in the analysis and documentation of original language religious texts from the Judeo-Christian traditions, as well as to the application of discoveries made in the process of our research.
-These include codicology, paleography, textual transmission, biblical studies, and related fields.
+As a research laboratory, we specialize in the analysis and documentation of original language religious texts from the Judeo-Christian traditions.
+The fields with which our work intersects regularly involve codicology, paleography, calligraphy, textual transmission, philology, biblical studies, digital technologies, and others.

 Manuscripts.
-The manuscripts that we work with are typically Hebrew and Aramaic religious texts in scroll and codex form, as well as Greek, Latin, and Syriac manuscripts from the Jewish and Christian traditions.
+The manuscripts that we work with are typically Hebrew and Aramaic religious texts in scroll and codex form, as well as Greek, Latin, and Syriac manuscripts from both Jewish and Christian traditions.
 Many of these have special historical and cultural significance connected to world events.
 In one of our current projects, we are using OCR technology to analyze ancient Greek manuscripts to create a searchable database for their catalog and study.
 In another project, we are collaborating with international governmental and ecclesiastical entities for the restoration, preservation, digitization, publication, and presentation of the earliest Christian manuscripts on the African continent, in the Ge’ez langauge, and in situ.
 We have also launched a History of the English Bible exhibit in which we showcase facsimilia and manuscripts of the most important related manuscripts.

 Institute.
-As an institute, we work independently to train young scholars in the various disciplines of textual analysis, worldview studies, and cultural engagement.
+As an institute, we work independently to train young scholars in various disciplines as varied as textual analysis, worldview studies, research languages and more.
 As an academic partner, we work with accredited academic institutions (and select others) to provide access to Judeo-Christian religious textual artifacts in instructional environments.
-Additionally, we work with a consortium of guardian institutions/organizations for the purpose of sharing resources.
+Additionally, we work with a consortium of guardian institutions/organizations for the purpose of conservation and for resource sharing.

 Knowledge.
 To promote knowledge sharing, we utilize diverse public and private platforms including public artifact exhibits, education, and use of digital resources.
 We are currently working on a project to use artificial intelligence (AI) to explore new ways of translating and interpreting very large amounts of data from ancient manuscripts in a variety of languages.
 Public exhibits have included displays and lectures at college and university campuses, performing arts venues, and governmental facilities.
-We also partner with others to aid in the placement and curatorship of artifacts with appropriate custodians.
-To ensure the integrity of this process, we do not work with artifacts or items outside of our already established chain of acquisition.
+We also serve as a partner to aid in the placement and curatorship of artifacts with appropriate custodians and assist with museological concerns and development.

 Research.
-We work with academics, non-profit organizations, educational institutions, governmental agencies, ecclesiastical entities, and others, to produce useable research documents cataloging the specific features of the texts we process.
+We work with academics, non-profit organizations, educational institutions, governmental agencies, ecclesiastical entities, and others, to produce useable research documents and cutting edge technologies.
 Working with other select research centers, we provide original analysis of artifacts and actively promote responsible curatorship of resources.
 We are very concerned to promote cultural heritage preservation and seek partnerships with those combating the illicit trade of antiquities.

 Application.
-The end goal of our research is applied knowledge.
+The end goal of our work is applied knowledge.
 In addition to the above, we are committed to producing competent handlers of the texts of Scripture, who understand and apply the original meaning of the text with skill and integrity.
-This is the essence of Mikra.
+This is the essence of mikra.